 Set relationship properties.
 The New Relationship - Step 3 (of 3) page shows you how QuickBase will set up your relationship.

 Master Table.
 The left side of the screen shows you relationship components that live in the master table (the "one" in "one-to-many").

 The Key field is always what QuickBase uses to track related records.
 Here the program tells you what your master table's key field is.

 A Formula URL field is a feature QuickBase adds to your master table.
 This is a shortcut that lets users click a button to add a detail record that relates to whatever master record they happen to click from.
-For example, a project record might feature a button that says "Add a Task".
+For example, a project record might feature a button that says "Add Task".

-The Report Link field is a hyperlink within a master record that opens a report of related detail records (like all tasks related to the project).
+The Report Link field is a link within a master record that opens a report of related detail records (like all tasks related to the project).
 You can display this field as the actual list of detail records, for example on a form.
 (Learn how.)

 Details Table.
 On the right side of the screen, you can set features to display in your details table (the "many" in one-to-many")

 The Reference field ties your relationship together.
 When you create a relationship, QuickBase creates this field for you and that's the option that appears by default.
 Very often, it is appropriate to leave this field as is.
 If another field in the table would make an appropriate reference field, QuickBase also offers it as a choice in the dropdown.